 Syncro 5 is the answer when you want to carry hydration on your back and not much else.
 It is a lightweight and highly ventilated pack with minimal gear carry.

-One of my riding partners owned Mubasel for almost a year now and have experienced no issues.
+One of my riding partners owned Mubasel for almost a year now and has experienced no issues.
 It is lightweight yet generous with the amount of storage for such a cheap hydration pack!

-You can stick multiple snacks and other things inside, including phone and point and shoot camera.
+You can stick multiple snacks and other things inside, including a phone and point and shoot camera.

 Mubasel comes with a 70-Ounce (or 2 Liter) BPA-free hydration bladder and sends the test report to your e-mail upon purchase.
 With the insulated bladder compartment, your drink can keep cool for up to 4 hours.
 No issues with leakage or condensation.

-It has padded shoulder straps that incorporates a breathable system, and it’s lightweight enough not to be an annoyance.
+It has padded shoulder straps that incorporate a breathable system, and it’s lightweight enough not to be an annoyance.

-Our group owns multiple hydration packs and have experienced issues such as leakage, the tube flopping all over the place, or defective mouth pieces, but this hydration pack has it all and costs only a 30 bucks.
+Our group owns multiple hydration packs and has experienced issues such as leakage, tube flopping all over the place, or defective mouthpieces, but this hydration pack has it all and costs only 30 bucks.